- How much do you charge?

 “Appropriate” has been defined by the United States Supreme Court as an educational program and placement that is designed to meet a student’s unique needs.
 Board of Education v.
 Rowley, 458 U.S. 176.
 It must provide the student with some “educational benefit”.

+The terms, “educational program”, “unique needs”, “some”, and “educational benefit”, have been subsequently clarified and further defined by the courts.
 Because of the complexity of these legal terms, it is strongly encouraged that you seek the advice of an experienced special education attorney to determine whether your child’s school district is providing an appropriate IEP.
 Contact us for a free consultation.

 LRE stands for “Least Restrictive Environment”.
 It reflects a statutory and policy-based belief that children with disabilities should be educated with non-disabled children to the maximum extent possible.